Exploring Sedation Dentistry

 Are You Asleep with Dental Sedation?

-The level of sedation in dentistry varies, and most often, patients are not completely asleep.
-Instead, they remain conscious and responsive to stimuli.
-For instance, with lighter forms of sedation like nitrous oxide (laughing gas) or oral sedation, patients typically feel deeply relaxed but can still communicate with the dentist throughout the procedure.
-However, with deeper sedation methods, such as intravenous (IV) sedation or general anesthesia, patients might feel more drowsy to the point of near sleep or complete unconsciousness.
+Dentistry uses different degrees of sedation, and most of the time the patients are not totally asleep.
+Rather, they stay alert to stimuli and conscious.
+For mild forms of sedation, such as oral or nitrous oxide (laughing gas), patients usually feel quite relaxed but can still interact with the dentist all through the treatment.
+Deeper sedation techniques—such as intravenous (IV) sedation or general anesthesia—may cause patients to feel more drowsy to the point of almost sleep or total unconsciousness.

 Is Sedation for Dental Work Safe?